Adventure trip to the Philippines

 The colonial history of the Philippines

 I expected that the Philippines would be definitely different than the other countries of south-east Asia.
 The Philippines was a Spanish colony, thanks to which the country is the only big Catholic country in the region; and what by the way saved Filipinos from Islam.
 I knew that I would see beautiful beaches, rice fields, exotic animals and scenic views, but also Spanish forts, Catholic churches and a culture specific to the Philippines.
 Today, many streets and names, as well as words in Filipino language are of Spanish origin.
-In the Philippines there are different foods than in the neighbouring countries, but also different transport in the form of iconic “jeepneys”, which are big cars painted in kitschy patterns, according to the imagination of the drivers.
+In the Philippines there are different foods than in the neighbouring countries, but also different transport.
+I’m talking about the iconic ‘jeepneys’, which are big cars painted in kitschy patterns, according to the imagination of the drivers.

 The Philippines also became an American colony, when she decided to remove the “democracy” imposed by Spain and introduce her own.
 Thanks to this, it is easy to communicate in English with Filipinos, but on the other hand, unfortunately because of America, the Philippines has become a sex-tourism destination.
 It is not a coincidence that the largest centre of prostitution in the Philippines is located near the former American military base in Clark.
 Today the American base is already gone, but the city turned into a brothel has stayed.

-My first route during my trip around the Philippines
+The first stage of my trip to the Philippines

 During the first part of the trip we travelled in the island of Luzon and stopped in Legaspi, from where we took four-wheeled vehicles to the Mayon volcano.
 I saw beautiful nature, palm trees, banana trees, the ruins of Cagsawah and the spectacular Hoyap-Hoyopan cave.
 Everywhere we went there was great nature, coconuts and cocoa, mango and rambutan fruit on the trees.
 Our next stop was the city of Tacloban, from where I went on a trip to the national park, I saw a few waterfalls and swam in the river by dramatic rock formations.
 It was also our first experience of the Philippine cuisine, Filipino countryside and the Filipino way of people.
 The majority of houses were made of bamboo and they were covered with palm leaves.